jbcrail/turbodbc-feedstock/README.md

 Turbodbc is a Python module to access relational databases via the Open Database Connectivity (ODBC) interface.
-In addition to complying with the Python Database API Specification 2.0, turbodbc offers built-in NumPy support.
+In addition to complying with the Python Database API Specification 2.0, turbodbc offers built-in NumPy and Apache Arrow support.
 Don't wait minutes for your results, just blink.

 Current build status